 Pet Food Leads to Chronic Pet Ill Health

 So just what are the dirty secrets of the junk pet food industry?
-The most disturbing, nitty gritty details, which are beyond the scope of this piece, can be found by reading several online resources which are linked at the end of this post.
+The most disturbing, nitty-gritty details, which are beyond the scope of this piece, can be found by reading several online resources that are linked at the end of this post.

 To provide an overview here, what’s most important to know is that the bulk of ingredients used in most commercial pet foods come from places called rendering plants.
 Rendering plants are facilities designed to process a wide variety of leftover waste products, a number of which are quite unspeakable, and most of which are derived from the production of food for human consumption.

 Here’s a partial list of items that are routinely sent to, and processed by, rendering plants.
 Even the cheapest homemade dog food or cat chow would be light years better than this!

-- Slaughterhouse wastes, including most all portions of animals that are not generally considered to be fit for human consumption, such as heads, hides, spines, hooves and diseased body parts
+- Slaughterhouse wastes, including almost all portions of animals that are not generally considered to be fit for human consumption, such as heads, hides, spines, hooves and diseased body parts

 - Diseased, disabled, dying or dead livestock deemed unfit for human consumption, aka 4D animals